 ABeam Consulting Prequel

-*This article is based on research conducted at an earlier date; some details may differ at the present time.
+*This article is based on the interview conducted in February 2014; some details may differ at present.

 Relocating to 3,000 tsubo (approx. 9,900㎡/106,750ft²) Office in Just Four Months: A Project Producing Many Benefits